 Originally, healthcare providers developed telemedicine for patients in rural, off-the-grid areas who may not have access to a physician when needed.

-Throughout the past forty years, the scope of who telemedicine reaches has expanded.
+As telemedicine grew, the scope of who the technology reaches expanded, too.
 More people are looking for convenient, quick healthcare.
-Here are some other reasons why patients and physicians choose remote, medical care.
+Below are the pros and cons of patients and physicians choosing remote medical care.

-Lower Fees Than Office Visits
+Pro: Lower Fees Than Office Visits

-Practitioners are also doing a public service when they participate in telemedicine.
-By diagnosing illnesses, and other situations, over a medium like Snap Chat, they’re reducing the amount of individuals who end up in the E.R. for non-emergency situations.
-A physician, or other practitioner, is able to reassure patients that their heartburn isn’t a heart attack.
-This leaves more empty beds for patients who are actually undergoing a medical emergency.
+By diagnosing some non-critical illnesses over video chat, they’re reducing the number of individuals who would otherwise go to the ER for non-emergency situations.
+For instance, a physician, or nurse practitioner, can reassure patients that their heartburn isn’t a heart attack.
+As a result, more beds are available for patients undergoing a medical emergency.

-A Medium to Encourage Good Health Habits
+Pro: A Method to Encourage Better Health Habits

-You’re able to encourage your patient’s healthy lifestyle choices every day when you have an open medium, like Health Tab.
-A lot of physicians use telemedicine websites to share articles and research about the benefits of good, health practices.
-Some practitioners will even put advice columns up for individuals looking to lose weight.
-There are articles discouraging drug, tobacco and alcohol use too.
+Many physicians use telemedicine websites to share articles and research about the benefits of good health practices.
+Some practitioners will even publish advice columns for individuals looking to lose weight.
+There are articles discouraging drug, tobacco, and alcohol use too.

-Moreover, when a patient gets a consultation with a physician who does not practice in their area, it’s much less likely that they’ll do their follow-up with the same one.
+Moreover, when a patient gets a consultation with a physician who does not practice in their area, it’s much less likely they’ll do a follow-up with the same one.

-Telemedicine: It’s Good for Both the Doctor and Patient
+Telemedicine: Good for Doctors and Patients

-Not all physicians and practitioners participate in medicine.
-It’s important to weigh the pros and cons before deciding if it’s the best thing for your practice.
-If you’re a patient, you should weigh your options before choosing a route too.
+Not all physicians and practitioners participate in telemedicine.
+It’s essential to weigh the pros and cons before deciding if it’s the best thing for your practice.
+If you’re a patient, you should also consider your options before choosing a route.